SamOlatunde/4143-PLC/Assignments/P02/README.md

 **Instructor notes:** "In this program, we will try and show some advantages of Go when compared to C++ and Python.
 Every high-level language has its strengths, and I think Golang's can be seen in its similarity to both aforementioned languages, but more so in its library availability.
 Not as strong as Python's but more so than C++'s.
 I would like us to create Go's version of a class, that will do some rudimentary image manipulation."

 ## ImageManipulator
 This project implements basic image editing, essentially we use the image manipulator package to draw a rectangle on a loaded image and save it to a file named "mustangs.png".
+In this project, we learn more about the basic structure of a go program specifically how to organize our packages and modules so that we have seamless code execution.
+We also learn about interdirectory and subdirectory imports.

 ### Files